Sharing Skills: Claude Marketplace to VS Code Workspaces

 code my-new-app.code-workspace

 Done.
-Your new project now has access to all organizational skills.
-VS Code automatically merges the .github/copilot-instructions.md from both folders.
+The project has access to all organizational skills.

 cd ~/projects/org-skills